conjure-cp/EssenceCatalog-runs/problems/csplib-prob013-ProgPartyFunction/descriptive.md

 - Number of solvers        4
 - Number of params        90
 - Number of params        29 (completed)
-- Number of params        18 (at least one timed out)
+- Number of params        18 (at least one option failed to solve)
-- Number of params         3 (all timed out)
+- Number of params         3 (all options failed to solve)
 - Number of params        26 (analysed in this file)